Machine learning of measurement schemes for efficient quantum observable estimation: Optimization of CMS

 where $h_j$ can be interpreted as the average probability for the term $P_j$ being covered by a measurement generated by the scheme.
 As long as $h_j>0$ for all $j$, $V$ is well-defined as expected.
+When $V$ is instead evaluated empirically from a finite set of measurements, some terms may be left uncovered ($h_j = 0$); we describe how such terms are handled in \appref{sec:uncovered-terms}.
 This formula holds for all simple measurement schemes, since in that case, $\RV{m}_{j}$ obeys the binomial distribution whose expectation value and variance grow linearly with $M$ (therefore in $\Theta(M)$).
 Therefore, in the following, we can reasonably define the cost function we use in this work.

 \begin{definition}[Average one-shot variance] Suppose there is a $n_q$ qubit observable $O=\sum_j a_jP_j$ and a simple measurement scheme $S$.
 The average one-shot variance $V$ of $S$ for $O$ is

 where $h_j=\lim_{M\rightarrow\infty} \ExpV{\RV{m}_j} / M$. \end{definition}